 Cons

-Square is an all-in-one merchant services provider, meaning it can process payments in-store and online as well as via mobile, virtual terminal, invoice, and even quick response (QR) code payments.
+Square is an all-in-one merchant services provider, meaning it can process payments in-store and online as well as via mobile, virtual terminal, invoice, and even quick response (QR) code.
 The simplest merchant account provider to get started with, Square is free to use except for pay-as-you-go transaction fees.

-Easy, low-cost, and flexible merchant services, combined with the best free POS software, makes Square the best value for new and small businesses.
-It is also our leading free merchant account.
+Easy, low-cost, and flexible merchant services, combined with the best free POS software, make Square the best value for new and small businesses that want lots of payment options, easy setup, and low fees.
+It is also our leading free merchant account and our top choice among retail credit card processors.

 As soon as you create your free Square account, you can accept credit card payments, record cash and check sales, process invoices, set up an online checkout or ordering system, and accept contactless payments.